OniScrooge/linked-blog-starter-md/Term 5/PHYS 1401/Part 1/Exam 1.md

 >velocity=distance/time

 >[!faq]- Maximum height vs maximum range
+>**The maximum height of the projectile is when the projectile reaches zero vertical velocity**.
+From this point the vertical component of the velocity vector will point downwards.
+The horizontal displacement of the projectile is called the range of the projectile and depends on the initial velocity of the object.

 >[!faq]- Released from rest, given time and fall, find the height it fell